Pilar-Morin: Charges of impropriety

 In 1896, Elizabeth Bartlett Grannis of the National Christian League for the Promotion of Purity charged a theatre manager, J. B. Doris, with "presenting an improper pantomime", specifically Pilar-Morin's Orange Blossoms.
 Grannis explained that Pilar-Morin's "grimaces" and gestures in a disrobing scene were "suggestive" and "demoralizing."
 Pilar-Morin appeared before a New York magistrate to defend her show.
 The case went before the New York State Supreme Court in 1897.
 Her 1899 show, My Cousin (Ma Cousine) was also condemned as lewd and obscene.
 "You Americans prate about purity in dramatics," she told an interviewer, "and there ends your opinions on the subject.
 You do not support pure plays, and naturally drive managers to seek what you really want."

 Personal life

 Pilar-Morin seldom gave details of her personal life in interviews or lectures.
-She was married to French pianist and composer Aimé Lachaume (1871-1944) in 1891; he performed with her in Boston in 1893.
+She was married to French pianist and composer Aimé Lachaume (1871–1944) in 1891; he performed with her in Boston in 1893.
 She testified that she was married and had a son in an 1896 hearing about 'Orange Blossoms'.
 She and Lachaume divorced in 1908.
 She was described as being married to "Prince de Matta of Egypt" in 1925, when her terrier, Lalith, wakened the couple and their neighbors to alert them to a fire in their New York apartment building.
 She was still married to A. Shibley de Matta in 1935.

+She died at the age of 80, in 1945, from injuries sustained in a fall from her fourth-floor apartment in W 149 St., Manhattan.
+Her name was recorded as Pilar Anees Shibley De Matta.